Pregnancy cravings: Common foods, when they begin, and why they happen

 Cravings and aversions are a normal part of pregnancy, even if no two moms' cravings are the same.
 Maybe you can’t get enough salty bites, or you really want something sweet.
 Perhaps you want to reach for something cold and crunchy, or you’ve suddenly found yourself pairing foods that normally you would never dream of eating together.
 Some old wives’ tales say that craving sweets means you’re expecting a girl, whereas salty cravings mean you’re having a little boy.
 Of course, there is no scientific basis for this.
 In fact, no one knows what leads to craving salt or sweets during pregnancy.

-Some pregnant women may crave non-food items like clay, laundry detergent, dirt, clay, ashes, or paint chips, or even ice.
+Some pregnant women may crave non-food items like clay, laundry detergent, dirt, clay, ashes, paint chips or even ice.
 This is a condition called pica, which may be a sign of a nutritional deficiency.
 If you have the urge to eat non-food items, talk to your healthcare provider, and do not give into these cravings, as it may be harmful for both you and your baby.